cybloxyz/itsboo/README.md

 I wanted to create a way to communicate and connect with them using technology.
 That’s how this project was born — and I’ll keep developing it into version 2 and beyond.

+and the other one, Gestures Piano is a fun and creative project where you can play a piano with only hand-gesture to camera!

 # 🌟 Features

 ✋ Hand Sign Recognition